 Maybe you have heard that someone had a hernia repaired but it came back, or they had ongoing pain after the repair.
 Finding good answers to questions about hernias and the different methods of repairing them can be a challenge.

-Here, Samer Sbayi, MD, of the Stony Brook Comprehensive Hernia Center, answers frequently asked questions about hernias and the famous Shouldice repair.
+Here, Samer Sbayi, MD, of the Stony Brook Center for Abdominal Core Health and Complex Hernia Repair, answers frequently asked questions about hernias and the famous Shouldice repair.
 An experienced Shouldice-trained surgeon, Dr. Sbayi has performed the Shouldice procedure for over 700 patients (as of 2018; see patient testimonials).

 Q: What is a hernia?

 A: A hernia is a weakness in your abdominal muscles that allows for a bulge that you may or may not see.

 Sometimes what prompts a clinical exam by the doctor is pain, or a vague ache.
 This will likely compromise your ability to do the normal physical activity that you normally can accomplish.